Hilton Honors American Express Card review

-Because the Hilton Honors card is an American Express card, you might not have as many opportunities to use it overseas as you would with a Visa or Mastercard.
+Because the Hilton Honors American Express Card is an American Express card, you might not have as many opportunities to use it overseas as you would with a Visa or Mastercard.

-Compare other American Express credit cards
+Compare travel rewards credit cards

-- At least 18 years old
+- At least 18 years old.

-- A US resident
+- A US citizen or permanent resident.

 What credit score do I need?

-How to apply for the card
+How to apply for the Hilton Honors American Express Card

 How long will it take to be approved?